-This statistic shows the market share held by the leading smartphone operating systems in Australia in 2013 and 2014, by month.
+This statistic shows the market share held by the leading smartphone operating systems in Australia from 2013 to 2015, by month.
 In the month of January the Android operating system had a market share of 57.9 percent in Australia.

 Smartphone OS market share in Australia - additional information